nickng9/nickng9/README.md

 ### I'm a Student, Developer and Designer!

-- 🔭 I am making my way through a Swift course offered on Codecademy.
+- 🔭 I am learningn about data structures / algorithms as well as human factors in design.
-- 🌱 I’m currently learning learning more about iOS development, specifically Swift!
+- 🌱 I’m currently learning learning more about full stack development!
 - 👯 I’m always looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects and meet cool people!
-- 🏦 Business Analyst intern at Deloitte, looking for Fall 2021 internships and opportunities!
+- 🏦 On the job hunt, looking for Fall 2021 internships and opportunities!
 - ⚡ Fun fact: Eggplants are berries

 ### Spotify Playing 🎧